 Using your 1¼” wood screws, attach the slats to your tray bottom.
 Flip it over and we’re ready to add holes for the handles.

 The handles I’m using came off of a gorgeous stash of wooden windows I have had for quite some time and decided to part with them.
 Before I gave them away (tearfully), I saw that hardware and gasped.
-No way was all that rusty goodness leaving my sight!
+In all honesty, there’s no way was all that rusty goodness leaving my sight!
 I had minutes before the person was coming to pick up and my kids and I flew around with screwdrivers snatching it off.
 Hahaha…(Just in case, no I didn’t cheat the person, they didn’t know they were there.)

 My handles measured 4″ long, but you could use knobs, longer pulls, whatever floats your boat.
 That’s what’s so fun about this project…endless possibilities.